 What are other Fishing Reel Types?

 You should be wary of other types of fishing reels.
-With a proper and wide knowledge of these concepts, you can be sure that you’re always on top of your game.
+With proper and wide knowledge of these concepts, you can be sure that you’re always on top of your game.
 You have the spincast fishing reel, spinning fishing reel, and the baitcasting fishing reel.

 Spincast reels are easier to use suited for newbies.
 They are cheaper and offer no backlash to the angler.
 Spinning reels are very popular but slightly more expensive.
 Characterized by a fixed spool, great line capacity, and that it hangs right below your rod.

 You may cast farther with these reels but they require a little bit of a learning curve.
 Baitcasting reels are the more advanced type of reels and are mostly utilized by seasoned anglers.
-They are more expensive but are more accurate and has a nice feel and balance to them once mastered.
+They are more expensive but are more accurate and have a nice feel and balance to them once mastered.

 What are some External Factors that I should Consider When Fly Fishing?